Whimsy Stick

 “Couldn’t walk past other dogs at any distance”

-Passes dogs on-leash without redirecting
+Passes dogs on-leash at 15 ft without redirecting

 12 days to first change · 6 weeks to reliable management